A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Monte Carlo Simulations

-This section investigates the finite sample size and power performance of existing tests and our proposed test under two different data-generating processes (DGPs).
+This section investigates the finite sample size and power performance of existing tests and our proposed test.
 To begin, we explicitly define these tests and their corresponding critical values.
-In addition, following \cite{belloni2012} and \cite{DKM24}, upon obtaining a given instrument set $Z$, we standardize it by
+In addition, following \cite{belloni2012} and \cite{DKM24}, upon obtaining a given instrument set $Z$, we standardize it by $\frac{1}{n} \sum_{i=1}^n Z_{ij}^2 = 1$, for $j=1,...,K.$ Note that the tests described in section \ref{subsection:description_of_tests} below are based on the standardized $Z$.
+Throughout the simulations, we set the number of Monte Carlo and bootstrap replications equal to $5,000$ and $10,000$ respectively, and set the nominal level $\alpha=0.05$.